Maximeswd/citation-hallucination/FACTUM-main/README.md

 ```

 ## Installing the Modified Transformers Library
 This is the most critical step.
 Our method requires a modified version of the Hugging Face ``transformers`` library to extract internal model states.
 This modified library is included as a directory within this ``FACTUM-main`` folder.
-You must install it from here.
 Important: Ensure you are in the ``FACTUM-main`` directory before running the following command.
 The ``-e`` flag installs the package in "editable" mode, linking directly to the source code in this folder.

 ```bash
 # From within the FACTUM-main directory, install our custom transformers package